 Vertebral compression fractures occur when a vertebra in the spine has decreased in height due to a fracture.
 Affecting roughly 700,000 people per year, the condition is commonly caused by osteoporosis, but it can also be caused by major trauma and carries the risk of damage to the spinal cord.
 New Jersey Neck & Back Institute, P.C. is highly experienced in the diagnosis and treatment of vertebral fractures.
 Led by Dr. LaRocca, our medical team is standing by to help you find relief from your symptoms and get you on the road to recovery.

-What Causes A Vertebral Compression Fracture?
+Causes of a Vertebral Compression Fracture

-When the vertebrae of the spine weaken, they begin to shrink or narrow and lead to a “bent forward” look.
-In their weakened state, the vertebrae are at a high risk for fracture, which occurs when too much pressure is placed on them.
-This causes the front of the vertebrae to crack and lose height.
+A vertebral compression fracture is a result of weakening in the spine’s vertebrae, the small bones that form the spine.
+As vertebrae weaken, they begin to shrink or narrow, causing them to appear as if they’re bending forward.
+In this weakened state, the vertebrae are at a higher risk for fractures.
+When too much pressure is placed on them, the front of the bones crack and lose 15-20 percent of their height.

 While vertebral fractures can result from serious injuries, they are highly common in patients with osteoporosis, a disease in which bones lose their density and become weaker over time.
 Daily activities as simple as coughing or reaching for an object can cause a vertebral fracture in those with osteoporosis.
 If you sustain a vertebral compression fracture without injury or a history of osteoporosis, it may be an indicator that osteoporosis is present.

 In addition, metastatic tumors may cause vertebral compression fractures in patients younger than the age of 55 who haven’t sustained major trauma in their lifetime.
 This is because cancers in other areas of the body commonly spread into bones found in the spine, causing damage to the vertebrae and weakening it until it fractures.

 Signs and Symptoms